hams-workspace/gpt2-covidArticle/README.md

 	* first enter content
 	* then checkout the article related to your content
 * by using api
-	* you can add /api/?food={your cuisine name} at the end of the url
+	* you can add /api/?keyword={your article keyword} at the end of the url

 GET parameter
 =================
-food: name of cuisine
+keyword: content of article